A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

 \subsection{Benchmark 1: Perceptual Similarity}

-\textit{The Unreasonable Effectiveness of Deep Features as a Perceptual Metric}~\cite{zhang2018unreasonable} evaluates the use of deep features of ImageNet~\cite{deng2009imagenet} pretrained CNNs a image similarity metric.
-To achieve this it introduces the Berkeley-Adobe Perceptual Patch Similarity (BAPPS) dataset that collects human judgments of similarity on a host of distorted image patches.
-BAPPS is used to evaluate similarity metrics by measuring how closely they align with human judgments.
+One popular benchmark of perceptual similarity is the Berkeley-Adobe Perceptual Patch Similarity (BAPPS) dataset~\cite{zhang2018unreasonable}.
+BAPPS contains human judgments of image similarity on a host of distorted image patches and is used to evaluate similarity metrics by measuring how closely they align with these judgments.
+BAPPS was introduced in a paper called \textit{The Unreasonable Effectiveness of Deep Features as a Perceptual Metric}~\cite{zhang2018unreasonable} which used the dataset to compare a few deep perceptual similarity metrics trained by different means against a variety of traditional metrics.
 The paper shows that ImageNet pretrained deep perceptual similarity metrics outperform unsupervised pretraining~\cite{krahenbuhl2016data}, semi-supervised pretraining~\cite{pathak2017learning, zhang2017split, noroozi2016unsupervised, donahue2017adversarial}, and rule-based methods on perceptual similarity on BAPPS and come close to human performance without any task-specific training.
-It also shows that performance can be improved by specifically training the loss networks on BAPPS, though the performance is only slightly better than purely pretrained loss networks and the pretrained networks perform better on the types of distortions not included in the training data.
-The evaluation is carried out for three architectures; VGG-16, AlexNet, and SqueezeNet~1.1 with features extracted from multiple layers across the architectures.